moorscode/ReactRenderer/README.md

 If you use server-side rendering, you are also expected to have a Webpack bundle for it, containing React, React on Rails and your JavaScript code that will be used to evaluate your component.

-Take a look at [the Webpack configuration in the symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox/blob/master/webpack.config.serverside.js) for more information.
+Take a look at [the Webpack configuration in the symfony-react-sandbox](https://github.com/moorscode/symfony-react-sandbox/blob/master/webpack.config.serverside.js) for more information.

 ### Enable Twig Extension

 First, you need to configure and enable the Twig extension.

+__Todo: Replace with Node JS external server config__

 ```php
 use Limenius\ReactRenderer\Renderer\PhpExecJsReactRenderer;